spapadiamantis/3gm-wiki/Installation.md

 make schedule_cronjobs
 ```

-If you want to install both (core and scripts) you can type:
+If you want to install both (core and scripts) you can type (with sudo):

 ```bash
 make all